 1990 Main St., #112, Sarasota, (941) 953-2900, maderestaurant.com

 Fast-food chains like Popeyes and Zaxby’s have been engaged in an extended fried chicken sandwich conflict that threatens to become an unending quagmire.
-I love a spicy Popeyes chicken sandwich as much as the next guy, but my heart more often craves the Nashville hot chicken sandwich ($15) from Made (pictured at top.)
+We love a spicy Popeyes chicken sandwich as much as the next person, but our heart more often craves the Nashville hot chicken sandwich ($15) from Made.
 It is titanic in both size and flavor.
 Made with a generous portion of chicken breast that’s double-dip fried, slathered with hot sauce and topped with bacon, braised collard greens, cheese and pickles, it’s a masterful sandwich that puts the competition to shame.

 465 John Ringling Blvd., #200, Sarasota, (941) 296-0301; 800 Broadway St., Longboat Key, (941) 259-4600; dineshore.com